nbrl/advocate-things-js-sdk/README.md

 implementations.

 Once the SDK has initialised, it will append a query parameter to the current URL with a token as the value.
-This token allows background advocacy to be monitored (e.g. someone sharing by copying and pasting a URL rather than with share buttons).
+This token allows address bar sharing to be monitored (e.g. someone sharing by copying and pasting a URL rather than with share buttons).
 Those wishing to deactivate this feature should request that *address bar sharing* is deactivated by contacting an